intelie/gitbook-drilling/collector/protocols/modbus.md

 ### ModBus options types

-Liverig connection string optios is used to setup some extra configuration in ModBus protocol.
+The connection string options are used to setup some extra configuration in ModBus protocol.
 See tables below:

 #### General option table (used both Serial and TCP transports)